BleekerLab/protocols/data_security/README.md

 # What can you do to protect your data?

 ## Encrypt your hard drive
 Data encryption makes it hard or almost impossible for someone unauthorized to access your personal/research data.
-It relies on different protocols.
+If you lose your laptop/external hard drive/desk machine or if it gets stolen, it will protect your files on this device.

+You could either encrypt each individual file or the whole disk.
+The latter is best since a _full disk encryption_ will protect all your files even when opened or being edited [see this document for Symantec for more info](./how_wholedisk_encryption_works.pdf).

+On Mac OS X, the __FileVault__ application takes care of the encryption.
+On Windows 7 and 10, the __BitLocker__ application is the one that does a similar thing.
+Please follow this step-by-step tutorial: https://www.cloudwards.net/how-to-encrypt-your-hard-drive/

 # What to do in case your computer gets stolen